-Amended Whether a course is to be floated as a special course Vide b) A.C will be decided by the Head of concerned Resolution department in consultation with the teacher/course dated 28.8.97 co-ordinator concerned.
-Decision to float a course as a sepecial course shall be reported to the Academic Council.

-c) The special course may be offered to any student in his/her last term if it helps him/her to graduate in that term.
-It will be offered only if the course is not running in that term as a regular course.

-- d) Normally no lecture will be delivered for the special course but laboratory/design classes may be held if they form a part of the course.
-The course coordinator/course teacher will also assign homeworks, administer quizzes and final examination for giving his or her assessments at the end of the term. - e) A course of weightage up to 6 can be taken as a self-study course.
+- b) Whether a course is to be floated as a special course will be decided by the Head of concerned department in consultation with the teacher/course co-ordinator concerned.
+Decision to float a course as a sepecial course shall be reported to the Academic Council. - c) The special course may be offered to any student in his/her last term if it helps him/her to graduate in that term.
+It will be offered only if the course is not running in that term as a regular course. - d) Normally no lecture will be delivered for the special course but laboratory/design classes may be held if they form a part of the course.
+The course coordinator/course teacher will also assign homeworks, administer quizzes and final examination for giving his or her assessments at the end of the term. - e) A course of weightage up to 6 can be taken as a selfstudy course.